Public Information Campaign

 • All students and staff studying or researching the PRC

-All of these groups have a legal right in the United Kingdom to freedom of speech and academic freedom, most recently enshrined in the Higher Education (Freedom of Speech) Act 2023.
+All of these groups have a legal right in the United Kingdom to freedom of speech and academic freedom.
 It is the responsibility of universities to take steps to safeguard these rights, including when threatened with interference from the CCP or any affiliated organisations.
 Members of these groups also have a legal right to safety from intimidation and harassment and those involved in such behaviour can face criminal charges.

 This is not a marginal issue.
 Rather, it has the potential to affect tens of thousands of people.
 In the UK, there are estimated to be (round figures):